kemaloksuz/aLRPLoss/README.md

 ```

 ## Test Code
-You can test a model by running the following code on "test-dev2017" or "val2017" of COCO splits.
+You can test a model on "test-dev2017" or "val2017" splits of COCO dataset by running the following code:
 ```
 python test.py --cfg PATH_TO_CONFIG_FILE
 ```
 In addition to standard COCO-style performance metrics, our evaluation code reports APs for every IoU to compute COCO-Style AP, and also oLRP.

-## Results of the Base Models (w Scale 500)
+## Results of the Base Models (with Scale 500)

 |    Method     |  Backbone   | oLRP (minival) | AP (minival) | Download  |
 | :-------------: | :-----: | :------------: | :------------: | :-------: |